MucahidISIK/CurrenciesMVC/README.md

 # CurrenciesMVC
-a ASP.NET MVC Web App that uses the CurenciesService API and display the currency data it gets from the API on a table.
+An ASP.NET MVC Web App that uses the CurenciesService API and display the currency data it gets from the API on a table.

 Requirements